James D. Hart: Family

 He was married to Ruth Arnstein, a California native, born December 2, 1917.
 She died in Berkeley on December 4, 1977, Later, he married Constance Crowley Bowles.
 His daughter, the writer Carol Field, died of a stroke on March 10, 2017 at her home in San Francisco; his son, the pollster Peter Hart, lives in Washington D.C..
-As of July 24, 1990, he has four grandchildren.
+As of July 24, 1990, he has four grandchildren including epidemiologist Alison Field.